-Welcome to make it match.
-Before we jump into the lessons, I want to take a few minutes to explain some things about recoloring elements and papers.
-Understanding color will help you tremendously as you make your way through the lessons and while I will talk about these things throughout the class, I want to make sure that we are all on the same page before we even begin looking at the process of how to recolor something.
+Welcome to Make It Match!
+Before we jump into the lessons, I want to take a few minutes to explain a few things about recoloring elements and papers.
+Understanding color will help you tremendously as you make your way through the lessons.
+And, while I will talk about these things throughout the class, I want to make sure that we are all on the same page before we even begin looking at the process of how to recolor something.

 When it comes to color and the idea of recoloring something digitally, it really helps to remember that colors come in many tones and shades.

 To help explain the difference, let's look at the color blue.
-According to the color chip name, this color is pure blue, but this isn't the only blue available to us.
-We can lighten the shade of blue, which is called the tint.
-So anytime we lighten a pure color or hue that is called tint.
-We can also darken this shade of blue, which is called the shade.
-So anytime we darken a pure color or hue, this is called shade.
-And we can also add gray to the pure color.
-And that gives us a different color tone.
+According to the Color Chip name, this color is pure blue.

+But this isn't the only blue available to us.
+We can lighten this shade of blue, which is called the tint.
+So anytime we lighten a pure color or hue, that is called a tint.

+We can darken this shade of blue, which is called the shade.
+So anytime we darken a pure color or hue, that is called shade.

-Because colors can come in many hues, tints, shades, and tones recoloring something will be easier if you understand the difference.
+We can also add gray to the pure blue color and that gives us a different color tone.
+Because colors can come in many hues, tints, shades, and tones, recoloring something will be easier if you understand the difference.

 Let's say you are in need of recoloring a flower to something that is light pink in color.

-Which flower here do you think is going to be easier to turn into light pink.
-The dark flower, the medium flower or the light flower?
+Which flower do you think is going to be easier to turn into light pink?
+The dark flower, the medium flower, or the light flower?
 Which one would be the most difficult to turn light pink?